yuzune27/IfnikkiRPC/others/readme_en.md

 # Overview
 This program detects the startup of **Infinity Nikki** and displays it in the Discord activity. <br>
 Currently supports **Display of Stylist ID (UID) and Friend Code (FC)**. (can also be set to hidden)<br>
-The application is stored in the task tray and you can exit the program by pressing the right-click Exit button.<br>
+The application is stored in the task tray, and you can exit the program by pressing the right-click Exit button.<br>
 The status of the application is written in a **log file** in the log folder.

 # Activity Settings